All Episodes

 For most people, I know that like the vast majority of people who die of old age have a respiratory infection at the time of death.

-That's just a fact I I somehow know.
+That's just a fact I somehow know.

-Heart failure or something, diabetes, uh obesity.
+Heart failure or something, diabetes, right?

 Like when you sell an old car, there's like three or four things wrong with it, right?

-But they when they're saying that we're we're listing it on everything.
+But when they're saying that we're listing it on everything, if they have COVID, it doesn't matter.

 Then I go, well, that's definitely an overcount.

-Because I mean, like they're saying it's an overcount, they're flat out saying we're counting it as they kept it separate for a while.
+They're flat out saying we're counting it as they kept it separate for a while.

-Probable COVID deaths and uh COVID deaths.
+Probable COVID deaths and COVID deaths.

 It was like a week.

-Yeah, so they're like, yeah, it's COVID death.
+So they're like, yeah, it's COVID death.

-And then if you haven't had a test and you haven't tested positive for COVID, uh that's also counted.
+And then if you haven't had a test and you haven't tested positive for COVID, that's also counted.

 It was weird.

-It was it's it's like the wording.
+It was, it's, it's like the wording.

-It's odd, it's very odd.
+It's very odd.

-They got it was highly incentivized.
+They got, it was highly incentivized.

-Uh the whole thing is a fucking scam.
+The whole thing is a fucking scam.

-Uh, I hope that they can stand up under this new thing today.
+I mean, like, Jesus, I hope that they can stand up under this new thing today.

-The guy comes out and says, like, we're gonna find you, we're gonna put you in jail.
+The guy comes out and says, like, we're going to find you.

-Uh, all this shit.
+All this shit.

-I mean, there's not right, and you can't force them to truck.
+And you can't force them to truck.

 That's slavery.